 The Advantages of Predictive Modeling

-In an increasingly technological landscape, artificial intelligence can be incorporated into the business world.
-Predictive modeling, a long-standing procedure, uses statistics or trial and error methods to predict or describe an unknown outcome.
+In a rapidly morphing technological landscape, artificial intelligence is becoming more common in business.
+Predictive modeling, a long-standing method with thousands of applications, uses statistics or trial and error methods to predict or describe an unknown outcome.
 Machine learning refers to a system’s ability to learn and improve through experience without explicit programming.
 As a subset of Ai, it can help businesses improve their performance by overcoming challenges and seizing opportunities.
 Machine learning platforms use multiple algorithms to determine which statistical or non-statistical model businesses should use when performing a particular action.
 The choice of which model to use depends on several success criteria, including on precision and accuracy of predictions, consistency, adaptability and practicality.

-Predictive modeling has many applications and use cases.
+As stated above, predictive modeling has many applications and use cases.
 It can aid with email engagement, insurance claims, medical scheduling, pricing optimization, customer satisfaction, manufacturing failures, and much more.
-Because of its applicability to nearly every facet of a business’s operation, predictive modeling’s utility spans across industries and business units.
-In every case, the goal remains to create a measurable positive difference in a business’s performance.
+Because of its applicability in nearly every facet of a business’s operation, predictive modeling’s utility spans across industries and business units.
+In every case, the goal remains to measurably improve performance.

 Machine learning platforms seek to solve problems efficiently, a qualifier that has multiple features.
 One such feature is low error, a key aspect of quality scientific observations.
 Error is comprised of two components: accuracy and precision.
 To illustrate these concepts, picture a dart board.
 Accuracy refers to how close a measurement is to a true or accepted value.
 On a dart board, this would equate to the bullseye.
 Precision, however, refers to how close measurements of the same item are to one another regardless of that true or accepted value.
 This would be represented by a player’s ability to throw multiple darts and hit the same location.
 In this example, if a player threw five darts and hit the same general area of the outermost ring of the board, they would be considered a precise, but not accurate, player.
 Low error requires both accuracy and precision, which machine learning platforms provide.
 To continue with the metaphor, this would look like a player hitting the bullseye with multiple darts.